openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 executableNet.SetConfig(newConfig);

 ```
-2. Resubmit and switch back to GNA_HW when the competing application has finished.
+2. Resubmit and switch back to GNA_HW expecting that the competing application has finished.

 ## See Also